NateOlson17/trp-fms/README.md

 ## GENERAL

-!-Comments
-!-Include units inside of border view for TextInputs !-Update DB content
--Pull DB data on splash/login screen
+-Include units inside of border view for TextInputs -Pull DB data on splash/login screen
 -Use memo where applicable
 -Label text boxes above box so it's clear what they are when filled for every TextInput